hoodiehq-archive/documentation/en/tutorials/index.md

 #### How did it go?

 We'd love to hear your feedback on this guide, and whether it helped you.
-Feel free to [get in touch with us on Slack or IRC](http://hood.ie/chat).
+Feel free to <a href="http://hood.ie/chat" target="_blank">get in touch with us on IRC or Slack</a>.

 Thanks for your interest and time!